alanx0401/PIB-Troubleshoot-Scripts/Change Hostname and audit config/Intructions.md

 ```
 **Note: change `hosts: WA14` to whichever group of devices you want to run on.
 E.g. `hosts: WA15`**

-3. Transfer `inventory.ini` it should look something like below:
+5. Transfer `inventory.ini` into the folder.
+It should look something like below:
 ```ini
 [all:vars]
 ansible_user=xxxx